vdcsolutions/web-scraper/README.md

             "type": "xpath" or "css",
             "selector": "your xpath or css selector string" },
+                    ...
+        ]
+      }
+      ```
+    - Response: The API will respond with the scraped data for each URL and selector combination.
+The response format will vary based on your scraping logic and implementation.

    - Endpoint: `/fetch` (POST): Fetches the HTML content for a given URL and returns  html in a pretty format.
    - JSON schema